videosdk-live/videosdk-docs/docs/guide/video-and-audio-calling-api-sdk/features/screenshare.md

 </TabItem>
 </Tabs>

 :::caution

-For React Native iOS Screen Share fetaure, you need to follow this guide [React Native iOS Screen Share](/docs/guide/video-and-audio-calling-api-sdk/extras/react-native-ios-screen-share)
+For React Native iOS Screen Share feature, you need to follow this guide [React Native iOS Screen Share](/docs/guide/video-and-audio-calling-api-sdk/extras/react-native-ios-screen-share)
 :::

 <!-- ## How to Create App Group in Apple Store
 ### Step 1 : Go to App store